cellworld/cellworld.github.io/paper.md

 ---
 layout: default
 ---
-# A robot-rodent interaction arena with adjustable spatial complexity for ethologically relevant behavioral studies
+# An robot-rodent interaction arena with adjustable spatial complexity for ethologically relevant behavioral studies

 This webpage serves as a dedicated platform for the associated research paper, providing essential information and resources.
 Here, you will find comprehensive support materials, including experimental platform assembly instructions, figure code, and supplementary movies.